afska/gba-link-connection/README.md

 This is the Link Port mode that games use for multiplayer.

 The library uses message queues to send/receive data and transmits when it's possible.
-As it uses CPU interrupts, the connection is alive even if a console drops a frame or gets stucked in a long iteration loop.
-After such event, all nodes end up receiving all the pending messages, so a lockstep communication protocol can be used.
+As it uses CPU interrupts, the connection is alive even if a console drops a frame or gets stuck in a long iteration loop.
+After such an event, all nodes end up receiving all the pending messages.

 ![screenshot](https://user-images.githubusercontent.com/1631752/99154109-1d131980-268c-11eb-86b1-7a728f639e5e.png)